mikrodev/Documentation/docs/IEC104-Application-Notes.md

 7. Execution Mode support in sending commands; Execute Only, Select Before Execute, Long Pulse, and Short Pulse Duration support sending Quality Descriptor information.

+8. Ability to open more than one Slave and define different IEC104 objects for each Slave.

 <center>

 ![iec104-an-1](/img/iec104-an-1.png)